Eyelid Surgery (Blepharoplasty)

 What Are the Effects of Eyelid Surgery?

-During eyelid surgery, a cosmetic surgeon can remove the excess amount of fat or loose skin from the lower lid.
+During eyelid surgery, a cosmetic surgery can remove the excess amount of fat or loose skin from the lower lid.
 As a result the lower lid will sit better on underlying structures and some of the wrinkles that were there before will have smoothed out, whilst giving patients a brow lift appearance.

 The upper lid can also be treated with upper eyelid surgery (or upper blepharoplasty); this can involve the removal of fat, excess skin, or both.
 After this procedure is performed, the patient will experience eyes that are more “open”, instead of the tired look.